vstinner/vstinner.github.io/draft/graphics_bugs.rst

 May 2018, six months after I got my Lenovo P50 laptop, gnome-shell was "sometimes" freezing between 1 and 5 seconds.
 It was annoying because key stokes created repeated keys writing "helloooooooooooooooooooooo" instead of "hello" for example.
-My colleagues led my to #fedora-desktop of the GIMP IRC server where I met my colleague **Jonas Ådahl** (jadahl) who almost immediately identified my issue!
+My colleagues led my to ``#fedora-desktop`` of the GIMP IRC server where I met my colleague **Jonas Ådahl** (jadahl) who almost immediately identified my issue!
+Extract of the IRC chat:

 ::